Business Etiquette for Corporate Events

 Also, stay as long as possible or to the conclusion of an event.

 Always shake hands upon arrival and departure.
 This is an easy rule that few people violate.
-Greet everyone with a firm, sincere handshake, a friendly smile, and direct eye contact.
+Greet everyone with a sincere handshake and direct eye contact.
 However, when approaching a group of individuals, guests should always shake the hand of the host first.

 Of course, in some scenarios, handshake greetings aren’t possible, such as when both hands are full.
-In those situations, either party may nod and use some body gesture to convey the greeting.
+In those situations, either party may nod or use another gesture to convey the greeting.

 Most people find themselves at some point introducing various individuals at an event, especially when they are expected to know all the parties.
 But what’s the order of introductions?
 Simply remember two rules: